SushantCoder/SushantCoder/README.md

 - 👀 I’m interested in Development
 - 🌱 I’m currently doing Bachelor of technology KUK.
 - 💞️ I’m looking to collaborate on development of an project
-- 📫 How to reach me on codechef https://www.codechef.com/users/sushant_code and on HackerRank https://www.hackerrank.com/ersushantshandi1
+- 📫 You can reach me on codechef https://www.codechef.com/users/sushant_code, HackerRank https://www.hackerrank.com/ersushantshandi1 or on leetCode https://leetcode.com/Sushant_code/

 <!---